-The excitement can be infectious: it’s that moment you find like-minded cohorts willing to join up and build a new standard for the world.
-Since founding a trade group often grows from a technical solution addressing an intractable problem, often the very last thing on founders’ minds is the design of a business plan.
+The excitement can be infectious: it’s that moment you find like-minded cohorts willing to join up and start a new standard for the world.
+Since launching a trade group often grows from a technical solution addressing an intractable problem, often the very last thing on founders’ minds is the design of a business plan.
 But hey, someone must pay for everything.
-Yes, you can bootstrap using free tools and volunteer labor, but at some point you will need to pay a lawyer, then an accountant, etc. Next, you’ll want administrative help to facilitate meetings and of course eventually you will want to tell the world – (a.k.a.
+Yes-you can bootstrap using free tools and volunteer labor-but at some point you will need to hire a lawyer, then an accountant, etc. Next, you’ll want administrative help to facilitate meetings and eventually you will want to tell the world – (a.k.a.
 Marketing and PR) about your great new idea.
-You’ll also have to build programs to ensure success while also having a compliant Board that oversees processes and procedures.
+You’ll also have to build programs to ensure success while having a compliant Board that oversees processes and procedures.

 All of this costs money.
 But, how much?
 That’s hard to say since the scope and scale of every group is different.
 But one thing is for certain: you will need a good business plan that helps get your new organization off the ground, running efficiently and poised from growth and success.
-Below are five business plan concepts you should consider when forming, growing, or changing your organization:
+Below are five business plan concepts you should consider when launching, growing, or changing your trade group, professional association, or membership-based organization:

 - Design that allows revenue to scale with success.
 Nearly all trade groups fund their operations, either fully or in part, through membership dues.
 The problem with membership dues is this revenue source may not be connected to the success of your work.
 For many technology groups one great option is a certification, compliance or interoperability program.
 There are many great revenue opportunities when your group has these types of programs which are mandatory for adopters who may never want to be a member.
 For some groups, over time these programs can even become the primary revenue source, often well outpacing membership for established and successful groups.